numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobsClient.md

 The following command will:

 - take a previously saved exploration (in JSON format) as input;
-- save it as SQLite database in the application's folder
+- save it to a SQLite database file in the application's folder

 ```powershell
 PS C:\widjobs>.\widjobs.exe session convert --jsonpath:"C:\widjobs_exploration_20210904221249959.json" --output:databasefile